sencheng/CoBeL-RL/readme.md

 * start the demo project: **python3 simpleGridGraphDemo.py**

-Preliminary information, needs further checking: It seems there are some issues with tensorflow, version 1.5.0 and the employed python version.
-If you experience such compatibility problems and have a python version >=3.7, it might help to downgrade python to a version >=2.7 and <=3.6.
+Preliminary information, needs further checking: It seems there are some issues with 'tensorflow', version 1.5.0 and the employed 'python' version.
+If you experience such compatibility problems and have a 'python' version >=3.7, it might help to downgrade 'python' to a version >=2.7 and <=3.6.
 However, this is just a preliminary hint, the issue will have to be further explored.